 After lying dormant under a blanket of snow through the winter; the Valley of Flowers begins to show signs of life in the month of April, when the snow starts melting.
 As the summer progresses, the valley gets bombarded by a myriad of colors ranging from white, French blue, violet, yellow, pink, red and purple.
 The spreading of growth and scent of plant life continues till the end of August.
 By September, it begins to calm down and the colors begin to fade, leaving the valley behind in shades of brown.
 The meadows at the valley can also be seen best during the end of the monsoon season.

-For those starting the trip to Valley of Flowers from Delhi; the best option is to pass through Rishikesh, Joshimath before ending at Govind Ghat.
+For those starting the trip to Valley of Flowers from Delhi; the best option is to pass through Rishikesh, Joshimath before ending at Govind Ghat for the Char Dham Yatra.
 From there, you will have to trek for nearly 14 km from Govind Ghat to Ghangaria, which is a tough but a very rewarding experience.
 One can also take a helicopter ride to Ghangaria.
 From the base camp Ghangaria, the Valley of Flowers is a 3 km climb.
 Trekkers are allowed to go there daily but they have to come back the same day as camping at the Valley of Flowers is not allowed for preservation purposes.

 The nearest airport is Jolly Grant Airport (Dehradun Airport) at Dehradun, about 300 km from for the valley.
 From there, you must travel by road to Joshimath then to Govind Ghat.
 From there as mentioned earlier, it is a 14 km trek to Ghangaria.
 There are tourist guest houses, resorts and hotels at Ghangaria to stay the night.
 There are both government and privately operated tours to the valley.
 Privately operated tours can be arranged by the hotels.